rust-unofficial/patterns/patterns/index.md

 ## Design patterns in Rust

-Rust has many very unique features.
+Rust has many unique features.
 These features give us great benefit by removing whole classes of problems.
 Some of them are also patterns that are _unique_ to Rust.

 ## YAGNI